 Michelle Wade is an Assistant Professor in the Department of Public Policy and Administration at West Chester University (WCU) where she teaches courses in WCU’s Master of Public Administration Program.
 Her primary research interests focus on how people construct and negotiate social identities (such as gender, race, and ethnicity) in community organizations and how those organizations can create opportunities for both exclusion and empowerment.
 Her work on gender and social networks has been published in American Politics Research.
 Prior to joining West Chester University, she was an Assistant Professor of Political Science at Northwest Missouri State University.

-She has served in a Visiting Assistant Professor role at Keuka College, Marist College, and Clemson University and enjoys teaching classes in International Relations, Comparative Politics, American Politics, and Research Methods.
-Dr. Petersheim has previously served as Secretary, New Membership Chair, and Newsletter Editor for the Women’s Caucus for Political Science and will continue to fulfill the role of Newsletter Editor for the 2016-2017 year.
+Dr. Petersheim enjoys teaching classes in International Relations, Comparative Politics, American Politics, and Research Methods.
+She is a charter member of the Winthrop Women’s Coalition.
+Dr. Petersheim has previously served as Secretary, New Membership Chair, and Newsletter Editor for the National Women’s Caucus for Political Science and continues to fulfill the role of Newsletter Editor of the National Women’s Caucus for Political Science.